helena-spawn/grass-demo/readme.md

         });
     };

+## The grasFactory object
+The grass factory is a simple factory class that is constructed with some canvas dimension information that is used to determine the size of the grass object

+    constructor(P5: p5, drawHeight: number, canvasHeight: number)
+    {
+        this._p5 = P5;
+        this._drawHeight = drawHeight;
+        this._canvasHeight = canvasHeight;
+    }

+And implements the function createShape that takes the mouse x coordinate as an input parameter.
+This x coordinate is used to determine where the grass object should be place (horzontally that is) on the canvas.
+A random height, stroke width and color is chosen.
+The grass object is created and returned to the caller.

+    createShape = (x: number): Grass  =>
+    {
+        const bottom: p5.Vector = this._p5.createVector(x, this._drawHeight);
+        const height = this.calculateHeight();
+        const top: p5.Vector = this._p5.createVector(x, height);
+        const strokeWidth = this.calculateStrokeWidth(height);
+        const color = this.calculateColor();
+        const grass = new Grass(this._p5, bottom, top, strokeWidth, color, this._canvasHeight); return grass;
+    };

-## Grass object implementation
+## The grass object
 The grass object is constructed with a couple of parameters.
-We need a refference to the p5 module to get access to vectors and shapes.
+- a reference to the p5 module to get access to vectors and shapes and all the processing components.
-We need a bottom x and y in the form of a vector.
-The same goes for the top x and y.
+- a bottom x and y in the form of a vector.
+- the top x and y also in the form of a vector.
-A stroke width (which is determined in the grass factory, same goes for the color).
+- a stroke width (which is determined in the grass factory)
+- a color for the curve (also provided by the grass factory).
-And a notion of the bottom part of the canvas (screen height) to position to bottom control point.
+- and finally the screen height to position to bottom control point.

-Note we do not need a notion of the top of the canvas because we assume this is where y is 0.
+- note you do not need a notion of the top of the canvas because we assume this is where y is 0.
 And of course you can solve/implement this in any other way.

     constructor(p5: p5, bottom: p5.Vector, top: p5.Vector, strokeWidth: number, color: string, canvasHeight: number)
     {